 A HOMEMADE HUMMUS RECIPE

-Naked chickpeas are those with skins removed.
+Naked chickpeas are chickpeas with skins removed.
 And yes, to achieve smooth hummus you need to do it by hand.
 For one can of chickpeas, you’re looking at about ten minutes.
-Since we are using two cans of chickpeas here, extra twenty minutes of soothing chickpea skin removal time is what will make this homemade hummus so smooth!
+Since we are using two cans of chickpeas here, it will take about twenty minutes.

-I think hummus is one of those things that many people don’t think to make, assuming it is really tedious and takes ages.
-But in reality the Mediterranean hummus takes minutes to make (literally 5 minutes once you are past the chickpea skin removal process).
+I think hummus is one of those things that many people don’t think to make.
+But don’t assume that it is really tedious and takes ages to make.
+In reality the Mediterranean hummus takes minutes to make!
+Literally 5 minutes once you are past the chickpea skin removal process.